It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 Map back to your talent strategy

-Like all HR solutions, it’s essential that your talent review process helps further your strategic talent goals.
+Like all HR solutions, your talent review process must help further your strategic talent goals.
 This ensures that all of your talent review processes will work seamlessly with your other talent-related processes.

 Before launching your talent review, it’s always worth a gut check to make sure that the efforts you’re putting in are going to enable your overall strategy.
 Try asking yourself questions like:

-If your talent review isn’t helping address key questions akin to these, it’s worth going back to the drawing board to ensure everything you do meticulously maps back to your talent strategy.
+If your talent review isn’t helping address key questions such as these, it’s worth going back to the drawing board to ensure everything you do meticulously maps back to your talent strategy.

 Be agile